jayo78/jayo78.github.io/_posts/2020-06-22-WinAPI-Hooking-basics.md

 #### Conclusion

 We covered a simple 5 byte - relative jump hook that should have given you a taste of what hooks are and how they can be useful.
 There are many ways to implement hooks, some more complicated than others.
 Please see [here](http://jbremer.org/x86-api-hooking-demystified/) for more hooking examples.

-The sandbox that were building will need to hook many functions.
-Since this can quickly get quite tedious due to the fact that each target function is different, we will need a hooking engine.
-A hooking engine will be able to hook any function given to it utilizing an internal disassembler - see [here](https://www.malwaretech.com/2015/01/inline-hooking-for-programmers-part-1.html).

-In the next part we will be going over process injection, where we will be using the same hooks that we already developed but now from within a remote process.
-The code referenced in this post can be found [here](https://github.com/jayo78/basic-hooking).
-Thanks for reading! part 2 coming.